The Vulcan, Cardiff: Demolition and re-erection

 In July 2012, building contractors and preservationists were deployed by the National History Museum to start deconstruction of the building by hand, to allow brick by brick movement to St Fagans.
-By July 2013, the de-constructed parts of the building were held between the museum's sites at St Fagans and Nantgarw, awaiting planning permission for the buildings reconstruction.
+By July 2013, the de-constructed parts of the building were held between the museum's sites at St Fagans and Nantgarw, awaiting planning permission for the building's reconstruction.